BG3-Community-Library-Team/bg3-community/Tutorials/patch7-troubleshooting.md

 - You can check for updates on Nexus
 - Either check your download history and filter by **Updated**
 - Or check the Nexus page of the mod you are interested in
-- Be patient :bcaPatient:  mod author's create mods in their free time.
+- Be patient mod author's create mods in their free time.
 Updates might take a while
 - Other mods don't need updates at all and work on patch 7

 **When will my favorite mod come to the in game mod manager ?**